mammoai/mammoannotator/readme.md

 1. The images that will be annotated in the following folder structure:
 ```
 - <root_folder>/
+-- actual_csv.csv
 -- <patient_id>/
 --- <study_id>/
 ---- <x>_<x>_<x>_<x>_<x>_<x>_<x>_<laterality>_<view>.jpeg
 ```
 Where `<x>` is whatever identifier you want to set; `<laterality>` is one of `l` or `r`; and `<view>` is one of `Ax` or `Sag`.
 All the images in a study are expected to have the same pixel dimensions.
 Missing combinations of laterality and view are replaced with black in the task image.

+`actual_csv.csv` has a header row and contains at least 3 columns `anonpatientid, anonexaminationstudyid, reporttexttext` in any order.
+It is expected that the combination of patient_id and study_id are unique.
+The task creation script will look for those values according to the folders that it is visiting.

 ## Setting up the labeling app
 You will need to run two containers in the following order: